SK-SCMLab/Non-Parametric-Testing-for-Manufacturing-operations-in-Excel/README.md

 ## 🎾 Freidman Test
 The Freidman test is a form of non-parametric test that does not make any assumptions on the origin of the sample

+---

+## 🏉 1-Sample Sign Test
+1-Sample sign test is the simplest of all the non-parametric test that can be used instead of 1-sample test:

+- Count the no of +ve values
+- Count the no. of -ve values
+- Test the values

+---

+## 🥏 1-Sample Wilcoxon test
+1-Sample Wilcoxon test is a non-parametric test which is equivalent to 1-sample T.Test and is more powerful than 1-Sample Sign test.
+It is used to estimate the population median and compare it to target or reference value.
+It assumes the existing sample is randomly taken from a population

+---